ChadDevOps/Marlin-Ender-3-Max/README.md

 It's still a work in progress.

-The stablizers are from [Befenybay](https://amzn.to/3rhibTq).
+The stabilizers are from [Befenybay](https://amzn.to/3rhibTq).
 They are NOT designed for the Ender 3 Max.
 If you look at the bottom left you'll see I flipped the bracket.
 It sits below the bottom of the printer.
-You'll need to lift the printer, or put stablizer feet under the 6 pads (which gives it enough height).
+You'll need to lift the printer, or put stabilizer feet under the 6 pads (which gives it enough height).
 I added the bars as I was seeing wobble with fast printing speeds.
 Or design your own bracket and use a tap (the bolts are M5).